DionicSoftware/FoundersFortuneLocalization/websites/steam.md

 ***********************************************************************************

 ### English
 We plan to raise the price for Founders' Fortune as we add more features to the game.
-The exact amounts depend on how much content we can add.
+The exact amount depends on how much content we can add.

 ### German